-We had the experience of asking Monni, founder of Tea and Tonic and MONNI Label some questions in our most recent interview.
+We had the opportunity to ask Monni, founder of Tea & Tonic Matakana and MONNI Label some questions in our most recent interview.

 Monni is the kind of person who instills calmness and ease into any environment she enters, always choosing kindness and vulnerability.

-We asked her a few questions about her story, brand and gave opportunity for her to express her wisdom.
+We talked about her story, brand and listened to her wisdom.

 What inspires you to be the best version of Monni?